 Pole Mountain Trail Project

-As we move into the trail building season, the 2020 Pole Mountain Trail Project is set to move forward with additional reroute work planned for the Aspen Trail.
+As we move into the trail building season, the 2020 Pole Mountain Trail Project is set to move forward with additional reroute work planned for the Aspen Trail and the Haunted Forest Trail.
 Wyoming Pathways, in partnership with the Laramie Ranger District, has applied for a $50,000 Wyoming Recreational Trails Program grant that calls for a $15,000 match.
-The grant and match will pay for a professional trail builder to work this summer on the Aspen Trail improvements at Pole Mountain.
+The grant and match will pay for a professional trail builder to work this summer on the trail improvements at Pole Mountain.
 If you would like to support that effort, please consider making a donation to our Pole Mountain Trail Project 2020 fund by using our online donation form.

 By making a donation to the grant matching fund, you will be helping Wyoming Pathways and project partners to invest a nearly of $100,000 of improvements to to the Pole Mountain trail system this year.
 Combined work since 2016, Wyoming Pathways will have completed over $300,000 in trail improvements at Pole Mountain.
 We can’t do this without the help of our partners and the community and without the financial support from donors like you.
 Thanks for supporting Pole Mountain Trails!

 To view information about the 2016 Trail Charrette, 2017 through 2019 Pole Mountain Trail Projects, please check out our archive pages: